A consultation with Dr. Sophie Armstrong involves the following:

 Ultrasound guided injections are commonly used for treating sports injuries.
 The needle is guided under direct visualisation with the ultrasound to the targeted structure.
 The ultrasound provides anatomic information and a view of the injected material as it enters the target area.
 This allows accurate placement of the injection into a joint, bursa, tendon or tendon sheath.

-The areas most commonly targeted are the shoulder, elbow, hip or foot/ankle.
+The areas most commonly targeted are the shoulder, elbow, hip or foot or ankle.
 For some injections use of the ultrasound is not required, many knee or ankle joint injections can be successfully performed using appropriate non-guided techniques.

 The injection(s) occur in the normal clinic consulting room.
 You will be positioned comfortably, the area to be injected will be marked and the skin cleaned.
 The ultrasound machine is used to watch the tip of the needle as it is injected into the affected area.
 The technique can vary depending on the joint or structure targeted.